 While the 3 Series may serve as the classic heart and soul of the BMW brand, the 5 and 6 Series models take things up several notches, delivering even more performance while also adding a substantial level of luxury.
 While not a true sports car, the 2019 M6 Gran Coupe offers a truly thrilling ride when driven hard -- all the more so when you opt for the Competition Package, with its added power and active damping system.
 As you’d expect, steering is precise, body roll is minimal, and even an amateur driver will start to feel like a pro on a winding road.
 Ease back on the throttle and switch to cruising mode and the M6 is transformed from lion into purring kitty.

-The 2018 BMW M6 Gran Coupe starts with a Manufacturer’s Suggested Retail Price (MSRP) of about $120,000, including the $995 destination charge.
-If you want the M6 convertible, you'll be spending about $122,300.
-That's all before options of course, and when you start checking boxes you start adding money, with a fully loaded M6 Convertible getting comfortably into $130,000 territory.
+The 2019 BMW M6 Gran Coupe starts with a Manufacturer’s Suggested Retail Price (MSRP) of about $119,900 plus a $995 destination charge -- but don’t expect to drive off the showroom lot at that price.
+Most customers add thousands of dollars’ worth of accessories, everything from $5,000 for full Merino leather to the $7,000 Competition Package.
+A well-equipped M6 4-door will quickly push you into $130,000 territory and beyond.
 That's not cheap by any definition, but it is in line with competitors like the Mercedes-AMG CLS63 and Audi RS7 for the Gran Coupe, while undercutting the Porsche Panamera Turbo.
-If you're looking at the M6 Convertible, note that it's about the same price as a Porsche Carrera S Convertible, at least to start.
 Before buying, do yourself a favor and check the KBB.com Fair Purchase Price to see what others in your area paid.
 Long-term resale value should be pretty solid.

 BANG & OLUFSEN AUDIO SYSTEM